How you can help persecuted Russian LGBT+ activist, Yulia Tsvetkova

 She is still under gag order and cannot leave her town.
 Yulia’s trial in the “pornography” case started on 31 March 2021, and she is set to appear in court several times throughout April to June.
 The trial is happening behind closed doors, contrary to Yulia’s defense demands.

-Have a look at Yulia’s hearings timeline in 2021.
+Have a look at Yulia’s hearings in the pornography case timeline in 2021.

 - 31 March: Preliminary hearing